 408.09 Method of Measurement.
 The Department will measure Prime Coat by the number of gallons (liters) according to 109.

 408.10 Basis of Payment.
-The cost of cover aggregate is inc Prime Coat.
+The cost of cover aggregate is incidental to Prime Coat.

 The Department will pay for accepted quantities, complete in place, at the contract price as follows: